 - Emotion and emotion regulation

 Dr. Zimmer-Gembeck is Associate Editor of the International Journal of Behavioral Development.
-She is also Consulting Editor for the Journal of Research on Adolescence and on the Editorial Board of Journal of Relationships Research.
-She is a past Co-Editor of the Journal of Adolescence.
+She is also on the Editorial Board of the Educational and Developmental Psychologist.
+She is a past Co-Editor of the Journal of Adolescence and Australian Journal of Psychology and has served on multiple other journal editorial boards in the past.

-Dr. Zimmer-Gembeck has published almost 200 empirical and review papers, book chapters, monographs and edited books and holds a number of research grants.
-She is Director of the Family Interaction Program at Griffith University, which includes a number of research programs and interventions (e.g., Parent-Child Interaction Therapy, Circle of Security, Regulating Overload and Anger) to support Gold Coast-area families.
+Dr. Zimmer-Gembeck has published more than 270 empirical and review papers, book chapters, monographs and edited books and holds a number of research grants.
+She is Director of the Family Interaction Program at Griffith University, which includes a number of research programs and interventions (e.g., Parent-Child Interaction Therapy, Circle of Security, SYN*APPS) to support Gold Coast-area families.

-Dr. Zimmer-Gembeck was awarded the 2013 GU Health Group Award for Research Excellence in Postgraduate Supervision.
-She is currently supervising 1 postdoctoral fellow and 17 PhD students.
-In addition, she has supervised the research projects of 56 postgraduate students (37 PhD, 9 DPsych, 9 Masters) and 31 honours students to completion.
-She leads a team of more than 10 staff who work as research assistants and psychologists within The Family Interaction Research Program (FIP) and on other research projects.
+Dr. Zimmer-Gembeck has been awarded multiple research publication awards for high impact, the Health PVC Award for Research Excellence (2017), as well as the GU Health Group Award for Research Excellence in Postgraduate Supervision (2013).
+She is currently supervising 3 postdoctoral fellows and 12 PhD students.
+In addition, she has supervised the research of 43 doctoral students (34 PhD, 9 Clinical Psychology DPsych), 9 Master’s in Clinical Psychology, and 34 honours students to completion.
+She leads a team of about 10 staff who work as research assistants and psychologists within The Family Interaction Research Program (FIP) and on other research projects.

 - American Psychological Association (APA)